France's OVHcloud re-commits to IPO after fire, gives no timetable

-PARIS, June 14 (Reuters) - French cloud computing services provider OVHcloud re-committed on Monday to an initial public offering (IPO) on Euronext’s Paris stock exchange but provided no timetable and no fundraising target.
+French cloud computing services provider OVHcloud re-committed on Monday to an initial public offering (IPO) on Euronext's (ENX.PA) Paris stock exchange but provided no timetable and no fundraising target.

 On Monday it reconfirmed its plans, and disclosed for the first time an annual core operating profit, saying earnings before interest, tax, depreciation an amortisation (EBITDA) amounted to 255 million euros ($309 million) in 2020.